elenakacher/PetProjectOscarSandBox/README.md

 ### **UI testing**
 UI testing was carried out on the Homepage, Book page and the Products page.
-- Check for broken links on the Homepage
+- Check of the broken links on the Homepage
-- Check for Breadcrumbs on Products and Book page
+- Check of the Breadcrumbs on Products and Book page
 - Check of defined submenu items for the Catalogue menu on the Products page
 - Check of the required information on the Book page